College | November 29, 2022 | Jen Ryan

-Ready to use your 529 funds to pay for college?
+Ready to use your 529 account funds to pay for college?
 Here’s what you need to know.

-Just like your 529 savings account has rules around how you save, it also has rules around how you use it to pay for college.
+Just like your 529 savings account has rules around how you save, it also has rules around how you use the funds to pay for college.
 Before you tap into your 529 account for the first time, you’ll want to know how to withdraw and use your funds without getting hit with tax penalties.
-So, we called in an expert to break down what you need to know.
-Peg Creonte is Senior Vice President of Business Development at Ascensus College Savings, which specializes in 529 plans.
+We called in an expert to break down what you need to know.
+Peg Creonte is President of Government Savings at Ascensus College Savings, which specializes in 529 plans.

 If you thought your 529 account only covers tuition, think again.